Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Conclusion

 \section{Conclusion}

-An iterative 2-D DOA estimation method via tensor modeling has been proposed for L-shaped nested array.
+An iterative 2-D DOA estimation method via tensor modeling has been proposed for { the} L-shaped nested array.
 In the proposed method, a higher-order tensor has been designed to exploit the multi-dimensional structure of the received signal for all subarrays in co-array domain.
-The designed tensor model significantly improves the system DOF by optimizing the number of subarrays for SS technique.
-A computationally efficient tensor decomposition method has been then developed to decompose the Vandermonde factor matrices, whose vectors of generators provide the target spatial information.
-An eigenvalue-based approach has been proposed to pair the azimuth and elevation angles, which is effective even in some challenging 2-D DOA estimation scenarios.
+The designed tensor model improves the { system's DOF} by optimizing the number of subarrays for SS technique.
+A computationally efficient tensor decomposition method has been then developed to decompose the Vandermonde factor matrices, whose vectors of generators provide the { sources' spatial information}.
 The cross term caused by the correlated signal and noise components of the received signal in co-array domain is estimated and removed in the second step of our methods based on the DOA estimates obtained at the first step, and then steps are repeated iteratively to achieve a better DOA estimation performance.
 Therefore, the received signal can be modified gradually during iterations.
-Comparing with existed DOA estimation methods for L-shaped nested array, the proposed method can take advantage of the multi-dimensional structure of the received signal, it is also capable of mitigating the cross term.
+Comparing with existing DOA estimation methods for { the} L-shaped nested array, the proposed method can take advantage of the multi-dimensional structure of the received signal, it is also capable of mitigating the cross term.
 The parameter identifiability of the designed tensor model has been significantly improved.
-Simulation results have verified that the proposed method achieves a better accuracy and higher resolution in the problem of 2-D DOA estimation for L-shaped nested array as compared to existed techniques.
+Simulation results have verified that the proposed method achieves a better accuracy and higher resolution in the problem of 2-D DOA estimation for { the} L-shaped nested array as compared to existing techniques.